 - Combat Pragmatist: Not above shooting fleeing enemies in the back if that's what it takes.

 - Cozy Voice for Catastrophes

-- Deadpan Snarker : The yellow text that shows up in most episodes of Far Lands or Bust is a prime example.
+- Deadpan Snarker : The yellow text that shows up in early episodes of Far Lands or Bust is a prime example.

 - Kurt himself gets very snarky when he plays Amnesia and doesn't feel it's up to snuff.

 - Dogs Are Dumb: This trope is used in full force.

 - The Wolf Pack.
 A group of five wolves that Kurt took as his first pets, who repeatedly whined and demanded food and injured themselves via fall damage.
 Vanished when they did not spawn after Kurt crossed a vast ocean.